ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ### YAML

 [YAML] is a "human friendly data serialization standard for all programming languages."
-It's kinda like a markup language but don't call it that.
+It's kinda like a markup language but don’t call it that.
 With a YAML library, you can [serialize] data structures to and from the file system in a textual, human readable form.
 Ceedling uses a serialized data structure as its configuration input.